About the Livingston Awards

 About the Award

-The Livingston Awards for Young Journalists honors outstanding achievement by professionals under the age of 35 in local, national and international reporting.
+The Livingston Awards for Young Journalists honor outstanding achievement by professionals under the age of 35 in local, national and international reporting.

 The largest all-media, general reporting prize in American journalism, the Livingston Awards judge print, broadcast and online entries against one another, a practice of increasing interest as technology blurs the traditional distinctions between the branches of journalism.

 This year’s prizes of $10,000 were presented by the judging panel on June 6, 2013 at a New York luncheon.
 Leading media figures and the winners’ families and colleagues attended to honor the winners.
 By recognizing the best young talent early in their careers, the Livingston Awards seeks to support the work of young journalists, create modern role models for the next generation of news consumers and advance excellence in journalism.

 A fourth prize, the Richard M. Clurman Award, honors superb on-the-job mentors who improve journalism by exemplifying excellence in nurturing, critiquing and inspiring young journalists.